 I love to age cigars because when I light up a cigar I haven’t experienced in a long while, it reminds me of special occasions, specific people, and other fond memories from the day or place where I first encountered the blend.
 Plus, they often taste better with age.
 So, if you’ve been toying around with the idea of aging cigars but simply haven’t done so yet, here’s some advice to get your journey started.

 In addition to my main humidor, I maintain a secondary humidor strictly for aging.
 Why?
-For one, I don’t want my friends coming over and helping themselves to my prized, aging blends.
-Secondly, when aging cigars, you don’t want to disturb their environment often.
-Having a second humidor strictly for aging means you can rest your cigars inside, set the proper humidity, and not have to worry about disrupting the aging process when you’re in the mood for your favorite blend; you’re everyday blends will be maintained in your other humidor.
-For my aging humidor, I picked one made of solid Spanish cedar wood because I enjoy a cedar aroma, so I want my cigars to not only marry each other, but to also take on the nuances from the cedar.
+When aging cigars, you want them to remain relatively undisturbed.
+Having a second humidor strictly for aging means you can rest your cigars inside, set the proper relative humidity, and not have to worry about disrupting the aging process when you’d like to light up a cigar – your everyday blends will be maintained in your other humidor.
+For my aging humidor, I picked one made of solid Spanish cedar wood because I enjoy the extra cedar aroma and nuances which will be imparted onto my premiums over time.
 This is a personal preference, of course, so you don’t necessarily need a cedar-lined humidor, but your aging humidor should be made of wood – not plastic or metal.